 - collaborate with teams of faculty on course development while benefitting from the ideas and expertise of others in the field

-The University of Notre Dame's Kroc Institute, a leading center for interdisciplinary peace research and peace studies education, and the United States Institute of Peace (USIP), in Washington, D.C., share a commitment to the strengthening of peace studies programs, and the training of those who teach—or wish to teach—in this field.
+The University of Notre Dame's Kroc Institute, a leading center for interdisciplinary peace research and peace studies education, holds a commitment to the strengthening of peace studies programs, and the training of those who teach—or wish to teach—in this field.

 Director and Staff

 The Summer Institute is directed by George A. Lopez, an internationally-recognized authority on peace studies program development, former Vice President of USIP and The Rev. Theodore M. Hesburgh, C.S.C., Professor Emeritus of Peace Studies at Notre Dame.
-The Summer Institute is staffed by a dozen faculty and staff from the Kroc Institute and USIP.
+The Summer Institute is staffed by a dozen faculty and staff from the Kroc Institute.